 If every customer’s experience with you or your business is enjoyable and consistent, your relationship will deepen and it will be a much harder decision for them to move to a competitor.
 If mistakes do happen, they’ll draw on their past experiences and if they’re positive, they will forgive you more easily.

 We mentioned earlier about repeating what works but not being bound by a set process.
 It’s important to go the extra mile for some customers, to surprise and delight.
 When you do this, the commercial benefits are clear - people’s relationship with you will strengthen and they will want to share their experience with their peers and friends - the best form of marketing.

 Delighting customers isn’t about spending lots of your budget either, it’s about knowing them well enough to do something that shows you care and appreciate their business.
-It could be as simple as a card with their favorite animal on the front and thoughtful hand-written message.
+It could be as simple as a card with their favorite animal on the front and a thoughtful hand-written message.
 If you use a CRM or other contact management software, it will be very easy for you to find this information and act upon it.

 So, do we need more robots in our business lives?
 Maybe not just yet.

 We certainly do need to make the most of the automation software available to us and choose the right tech stack to make us work more efficiently.
 This will free up time to build stronger, deeper relationships with customers through personalized experiences, making them feel valued and compelled to share their experience with others.